-Truncating HTML is a bit of a pain - in a recent effory to change the layout of my site, I updated the index page to show the last five posts - truncated, of course.
+Truncating HTML is a bit of a pain - in a recent effort to change the layout of my site, I updated the index page to show the last five posts - truncated, of course.

 The problem with doing this is that the most common method of truncating a post is to remove all markup and truncate the remaining string.
-This would be fine, but for a site with a fair amount of colorized code examples (courtesy of Pigments), it can look a little weird.
+This would be fine, but for a site with a fair amount of colorised code examples (courtesy of Pigments), it can look a little weird.

 A better solution would be to truncate based on the number of characters, yet retain the markup, which is where this cheeky snippet of code comes in.

 The truncator requires Nokogiri to parse out the HTML string.

 If you're using Jekyll, add the html_filters.rb file to your _plugins directory - this will give you the helper

 truncatehtml as a Liquid filter.
 In your views, you can use this function in the same way as you would use the normal

 Given a snippet of HTML, we use Nokogiri to parse it into a tree.
 This takes care of all of the messiness of dealing with HTML, and gives us back a tree of nodes representing the parsed snippet.

 Now that we have the tree of nodes, we can traverse it depth-first.
 All text nodes are leaf nodes, so when we encounter one, we can count the length of the text.